winegui/WineGUI/README.md

 ./scripts/build-prod.sh "DEB;RPM"
 ```

-Second parameter is required and should be a semicolon separated list of packages to build.
+First parameter is required and should be a semicolon separated list of packages to build.
 Some valid options are: `TGZ`, `DEB`, `RPM`.
 See `cpack --help` for more information.

 Or build manually: